YiLimath/YiLimath.github.io/_posts/2025-01-01-blog-post-1-Metric-Birational.md

 ---

 In this series of notes, we summarize the metric methods that have become standard tools in birational geometry.
-Almost every result below follows the same pattern, and it is worth stating it once at the start.

-> Build a metric whose singularities are exactly as bad as the geometry allows, then feed it into an $L^2$ estimate to produce a section.
-The birational content is in the choice of metric; the analysis is in the estimate.

-The notes are ordered so that each part uses only what comes before it.
-Parts I and II are the machinery: singular metrics and multiplier ideals, then the extension theorem.
-Parts III to VIII are the applications, arranged by how much of that machinery they need — Part III uses only the vanishing theorem, Parts IV to VII use the extension theorem, and Part VIII needs everything and is still open.
-Part IX collects the transcendental statements.
-A reader who wants one application can start at the relevant part and refer back.

-Where a result also has a purely algebraic treatment we say so and point to the [BCHM notes](https://yilimath.github.io/posts/2026/05/BCHM/) or the [adjunction notes](https://yilimath.github.io/posts/2025/05/Adjunction-Theory/) rather than repeating it.

 ---